atreyasha/spp-explainability/docs/develop.md

 ### Research

-1. Clean-code and documentation
+1. Clean code and documentation

-    1.  work on prototyping results from SoPa

-        1.  unsure what self-loops and fwd-1s mean in patterns.log -\>
-            make GitHub issue to ask regarding this

-        2.  **TODO** analyze pattern log more closely with code on the side to understand what it means -\> can start writing early when things start to make sense

-        3.  research question could be whether SoPa could extend towards global explainability

-        4.  think more about local vs. global explainability and how SoPa could help achieve this -\> might have issues wrt. convergence as mentioned in paper

-        5.  **TODO** write proposal with key research questions -\> address points directly from step 3 document requirements -\> prepare some basic accuracy metrics and interpretations from best model

-    2.  work on refactoring code and upgrading/porting dependencies to more recent versions
+    1.  **TODO** major code refactoring with conversion to latest PyTorch and CUDA versions

+        1.  remove all boilerplate code and keep simplest version -\> consider forking to retain license

-        1.  incoporate useful SOPs such as namespace saving and printing
+        2.  incoporate useful SOPs such as namespace saving and printing

-        2.  issue of strange numbers of start and end tokens -\> should be replaced with pad tokens which are ignored in model
+        3.  replace start and end pad token proxies with real `[PAD]` tokens which should be ignored by the RNN

+    2.  **TODO** choose exact data set and set up workflow to download and pro-process it

-    3.  run tests on s3it with slurm
+    3.  current slurm considerations:

         1.  activate cuda-8.0 in sbatch scripts explicitly